falconry/falcon/docs/community/packaging.rst

 optimal.
-For instance, when the system package manager of a Linux distribution is used to install Python-based software, it normally gets the dependencies from the same distribution channel, as the specific versions of the packages (often not without minor patches) were carefully tested to work well together on the operating system in question.
+For instance, when the system package manager of a Linux distribution is used to install Python-based software, it normally gets the dependencies from the same distribution channel, as the specific versions of the packages were carefully tested to work well together on the operating system in question.

 This guide is primarily aimed at engineers who create and maintain Falcon packages for operating systems such as Linux and BSD distributions, as well as